butuzov/todayilearned/things/tooling/git/github/readme.md

 https://github.com/search

-Most of tips can be found on [official page](https://help.github.com/articles/searching-code/).
+Most of tips can be found on [official page](https://help.github.com/articles/searching-code/), API for this still in business - `https://api.github.com/search/code?q=`

  Keyword        | Description           | Example
 ----------------|-----------------------|----------------------------